somof/CarND-PID-Control-Project/README.md

 ### Effect of the P.I.D.

-PID method controls a vehicle using difference from reference signals.
-The signal is called CTE(Cross Track Error) as following figure.
+PID method controls a vehicle with difference signals from the reference path plans, called as CTE(Cross Track Error).

 <img width=600 src="img/PID_CTE.png">

-Each of P.I.D. components have own coefficient as Kp, Ki and Kd, and are controlled their attribute as follows:
+PID has 3 components, P, I and D, that have own coefficient as Kp, Ki and Kd with their attribute as follows:

 - P: Proportion effect (CTE(t))